conduktor/conduktor-docs/docs/platform/gateway/installation/opensource-install.md

 Conduktor Gateway can connect to any Kafka cluster that a standard Kafka application can connect to.

-Gateway configuration is set in a kafka.config properties file, the location of which is configured by your gateway configuration yaml file.
+Gateway configuration is set in a `kafka.config` properties file, the location of which is configured by your [gateway configuration file](https://docs.conduktor.io/platform/gateway/configuration/opensource-yaml-config/).

 The default gateway configuration file can be found at `<GATEWAY_DOWNLOAD_LOCATION>/gateway-core/config/application.yaml`